High density concrete aggregate

 In a second section of the Crossrail project, they required high dense concrete for the first stage concrete works.
 This was due to the location’s proximity to the River Thames.
 Again, due to tunnel bore restrictions, additional weight was required in the concrete to overcome hydrostatic pressure.

-Swedish-based LKAB Wassara, a company within the LKAB group, is also working in the tunnelling construction industry.
+Our sister-company, Swedish-based LKAB Wassara, another company within the LKAB group, is also working in the tunnelling construction industry.
 Their unique water-powered drilling hammer proves over and over again to work very well within this segment.

 - water-rich formations